 In addition to their use in chemical thinning, growth regulating chemicals are also used in apple production to modify tree growth and fruit development.
-Since growth regulating chemicals affect plant metabolism, good spray coverage and good uptake of the chemical are essential for proper response.
+Since growth regulating chemicals are not highly mobile, good spray coverage and good uptake of the chemical are essential for proper response.